Andrea/andrea.github.io/_posts/2011-07-09-tdd-tools-for-net-developers.markdown

   * Team City: I use it and really like it, simple to set up and use, if you want to try it they have a free professional edition .

-  * Cruise Control.net: Open source, used it but didnt find it too friendly, I m aware a lot of people use it
+  * Cruise Control.net: Open source, used it but didn't find it too friendly, I'm aware a lot of people use it

   * Hudson.
 Originally a Java only project but there are some success stories on the .net fence, has some features unavailable in the other two mentioned above.